Make the most of autumn fruit with these whole grain pear muffins full of ginger and vanilla.

 - Preheat the oven to 375 degrees Fahrenheit.

-- In a large bowl, whisk together the flour, baking powder, baking soda, and ground ginger.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, and ground ginger.
 Set aside.

-- Cream together the butter and honey until light and fluffy.
+- In a large mixing bowl (or a bowl of a stand mixer), cream together the butter and honey until light and fluffy.

 - Add the eggs and vanilla extract, beating well.

-- Alternate adding the milk and mixed dry ingredients until everything is thoroughly combined.
+- Alternate adding the milk and mixed dry ingredients to the wet ingredients until everything is thoroughly combined.

-- Divide the batter among 18 muffin cups, filling each about 2/3 full.
+- Divide batter among 18 muffin cups, filling each about 2/3 full.

 - Bake in preheated oven for 15 minutes or until an inserted tester comes out clean.

-- Cool in pan for 5 minutes before removing to cool completely on wire racks.
+- Cool in pan for 5 minutes before removing to cool completely on a wire rack.

 Nutrition Information: